 In-house mortgage brokers: buyers beware

-As a buyer, you may feel pressured by the estate agent to use their in-house or preferred mortgage broker, rather than choosing your own.
+As a buyer, you may feel pressured by the estate agent to use their in-house or preferred mortgage broker.
+Estate agents typically earn referral fees from brokers.

 The estate agent may imply that they will persuade the seller to accept your offer if you use their in-house broker.
 The agent could even tell you that they cannot pass your offer to the seller if you do not use their mortgage broker.